leon-bckl/lsp-framework/README.md

 There aren't any external dependencies except for `cmake` and a compiler that supports C++20.

 ## Usage

 The project is built as a static library.
-LSP type definitions, messages and serialization boilerplate are generated during the build from the official [meta model](https://github.com/microsoft/language-server-protocol/blob/gh-pages/_specifications/lsp/3.17/metaModel/metaModel.json).
+LSP type definitions, messages and serialization boilerplate are generated from the official [meta model](https://github.com/microsoft/language-server-protocol/blob/gh-pages/_specifications/lsp/3.17/metaModel/metaModel.json) during the build.
+This means all LSP types are proper C++ structs, so there's no need to manually read or write JSON.
+The framework handles serialization and deserialization automatically.

-Here's a short example on how to handle and send requests:
+All messages can be found in the generated `<lsp/messages.h>` header with requests inside the `lsp::requests` and notifications inside the `lsp::notifications` namespace respectively.

+### Basic Setup

+1. **Establish a Connection**: Use the `Connection` class to handle communication via `std::istream` and `std::ostream`.
+You can pass in `std::cin`/`std::cout` or a custom implementation (e.g. sockets).
+2. **Create a MessageHandler**: The `MessageHandler` class combines message receiving and sending and provides a method to listen for new messages.
+3. **Register Callbacks**: Use the `RequestHandler` to register callbacks for incoming messages.
+Callbacks for requests always have a `const lsp::jsonrpc::MessageId&` as the first parameter followed by the message params.
+4. **Send Requests and Notifications**: Use the `MessageDispatcher` to send outgoing requests and notifications.

+### Example

 ```cpp
 #include <lsp/messages.h> /* Generated message definitions */